WangDaMME/Autonomous-Driving-Nanodegree/README.md

 * writeup_report.md or writeup_report.pdf summarizing the results

 #### 2. Submission includes functional code
-Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
+Using the Udacity [rubric points](https://review.udacity.com/#!/rubrics/432/view) provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```